khera/webhookthing/README.md

 Open the development url with your web browser: [http://localhost:5173/](http://localhost:5173/) and login using the demo user credentials or use the anonymous login feature if you enabled it.

 Issue some GET and POST requests to the URL it shows you.
 If you installed the recommended modules into VS Code, you can open the file [rest_tests.rest](./__tests__/rest_tests.rest) and submit the test samples there.

+An anonymous user is limited to 10 requests, to keep from being massively abused.
+They can keep creating new accounts, though.
+TBD: auto-delete old anonymous users.

+Regular users are limited to 1000 requests, also to keep the service from being abused.
+Older data can just be deleted (currently must be done via SQL or Supabase Dashboard).
+TBD: delete "old" data on schedule.

 Create any new users you want using the Supabase dashboard.